A Case For Why Movie-Theater Experience Is Still Worth the Effort

 A complete lack of focus is pretty much a certainty in a stinky, noisy, blurry-screen theater.

-Yes, a big screen and (
+Yes, a big screen and (5) below will intensify the worst parts of the average garbage movie.

+No one in their right mind wants this.
+And after I was assaulted (damaging my hearing), I want this much much less than the average person.

 Main reason not to go (Score:2)